CronoxAU/100-days-of-code/log.md

 **Thoughts**: As mentioned yesterday these are starting to ramp up nicely and get quite challenging while still being small enough to attack in small sessions throughout the day.

+### Day 14: February 1st, 2017

+**Today's Progress**: More CodinGame challenges, on to the medium level now.

+**Thoughts**: Still haveing a really great time with these, nice involved challenges but not too complex.